RhinohawkUAV/rh_ros/obc_gazebo/README.md

 Which should bring up:
 * gazebo server and client
+* PX4 autopilot and simulation interfaces
 * ROS image pipeline

-Use `rqt` to view images from ROS topics.
+Use `rqt` to view images from ROS topics and preddictions of Joe's location.

 Then use `qgroundcontrol` mission planning to make the quad fly.
-Or attach a joystick.
+Or attach a joystick to control the quad.

 ## Installing